b-fitzpatrick/gemini/README.md

 The extruder is the MK3S+ R6 design (https://github.com/prusa3d/Original-Prusa-i3).
 The belt-retention geometry of the x-carriage was mirrored to account for the motor being on the right side of the machine.

-Firmware changes are required to handle the different extruder steps, relocated bed-leveling probe, and reversed operation of the filament sensor.
+Firmware changes are required to handle the different extruder steps, relocated bed-leveling probe, shorter filament path, and reversed operation of the filament sensor.
 The "gemini" branch of https://github.com/b-fitzpatrick/Prusa-Firmware-Buddy is based on the official 4.3.1 firmware.
 (Diff: https://github.com/prusa3d/Prusa-Firmware-Buddy/compare/RELEASE-4.3.1...b-fitzpatrick:gemini)